DanielRobinsonSoftware/nodeservicebus/README.md

       SUCCESS: PUBLISHER:main_publisher RESULT:1 CHANNEL:message TIMESTAMP:1394362145405
       received cities  London,Manchester,Birmingham
       SUCCESS: SUBSCRIBER:main_subscriber RESULT:Received Message on Default CHANNEL:message TIMESTAMP:1394362145405

+## Roadmap

++ Dependency Injection in Handlers
++ Built in Handlers (eg. Logging, FileWatching, HttpGet and HttpPost, etc...)
++ Admin UI for monitoring all messages and performance
++ Able to record all messages (EventSourcing)
++ WebSocketService (full duplex communication between a front-end such as [Angular](http://angularjs.org/))

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).